masszhou/unity_banana_navigation/report.md

 * the network capacity is important, e.g. layers and neurons.
 The network capacity can be interpreted as Q-table dimension.
 If the task is complex, then we need a deeper network to fit.

-* Double DQN is designed to solve Q-value explode.

-* Prioritized Experience Replay can improve performance of sparse problem.

 * the reward system or design is one of the most important part in RL.

 * here is the evaluation runs from my model